MachinisteWeb/node-atlas/README.en.md

 </html>
 ```

 The goal of `engine`, it is to not use the NodeAtlas Template Engine but use it from Express.
-Because Express need a `response` object to render view, it is not possible to use this feature with the `NA.view` function from NodeAtlas API. `NA.view` only support, EJS, PUG and NodeAtlas syntaxe.
+Because Express need a `response` object to render view, it is not possible to use this feature with the `NA.view` function from NodeAtlas API. `NA.view` only support, EJS, Pug and NodeAtlas syntaxe.

 #### Differences between `engine`, `templateEngineDelimiter` and `pug` ####

-It's possible to render EJS and PUG view with the Express Template Engine.
+It's possible to render EJS and Pug view with the Express Template Engine.
 In this case, because `node-atlas` use already `ejs` and `pug` modules as dependencies, it is not mandatory to use a `controller` and a `npm` command to set them.
 You have just to set `engine: "ejs"` or `engine: "pug"`.

-However, do this remove all additional feature added by NodeAtlas for this engines like for example the dynamic include of view for PUG in the common `view` file with `#{routeParameters.view}`.
+However, do this remove all additional feature added by NodeAtlas for this engines like for example the dynamic include of view for Pug in the common `view` file with `#{routeParameters.view}`.